Model | Units | Custom Units | DMX | Rails | Lifts | Gels | Notes | Shapes | Grip | Null Object

 Once you’ve opened your Plot for the first time, it will be empty.
-Using the + button next to Objects, you can open the Inventory and add a variety of gear to your setup.
+Using the + button next to Objects, you can open the Add Object table and add a variety of gear to your setup.
 The equipment is divided into categories, as well as Favorites and Recent (in the bottom toolbar).

 You can search for the object you’d like to find in the search bar (drag down on the table to reveal it).
 Searching in the categories list will display object types; searching within a specific category will display all variants of the objects in that category.